-The Preliminary Plan draft continues to undergo internal review by LUMA from a perspective of system criticality and funding.
-Many of the projects identified had been previously identified as part of the longer-term System Remediation Plan proposed in docket NEPR-MI-2020-0019, In re: Review of the Puerto Rico Electric Power Authority's System Remediation Plan, which sets forth initiatives to remediate the vulnerabilities in the electric system existing prior to LUMA commencing operations, which given the extensive nature thereof, is anticipated to take multiple years to implement.
-In order to improve the alignment of priorities, LUMA is conducting a second review of these projects to identify actions relating to critical assets that may be accelerated or need additional funding to provide a higher level of resiliency.
+&lt;sup>2 LUMA explained that it had identified proposed projects as part of the longer-term System Remediation Plan proposed in docket NEPR-MI-2020-0019, In re: Review of the Puerto Rico Electric Power Authority's System Remediation Plan, which sets forth initiatives to remediate the vulnerabilities in the electric system existing prior to LUMA commencing operations and which, given the extensive nature thereof, is anticipated to take multiple years to implement.
+See id. at page 8.
+LUMA also explained that in order to improve the alignment of priorities, LUMA was conducting a second review of these projects to identify actions relating to critical assets that may be accelerated or need additional funding to provide a higher level of resiliency.
+See id. at page 9.

-In addition, LUMA is continuing to work on calculating the expected reliability benefits of the actions proposed under the Preliminary Plan.
-This effort takes significant time because each of the initiatives needs to be evaluated independently and historical trends need to be reviewed to assess potential reliability benefits and improvements.
+&lt;sup>3 LUMA explained that this effort would take significant time because each of the initiatives needs to be evaluated independently and historical trends need to be reviewed to assess potential reliability benefits and improvements.
+See id. at page 9.